Diagnostic path

 Documents worth showing to your doctor

 Javaid M.K., Boyce A., Appelman-Dijkstra N., …, Collins M.T.
 (2019).
 "Best practice management guidelines for fibrous dysplasia/McCune-Albright syndrome: a consensus statement from the FD/MAS international consortium", Orphanet Journal of Rare Diseases, 14(139).
 Open-access.
 A consensus of 51 experts from 13 countries; cited by Leiden, Sapienza, and UCSF as the foundation of contemporary clinical care.
-The full publication can be printed and brought to a consultation - together with the diagnostic flowcharts.
+For diagnosis, it emphasizes that FD/MAS is most often diagnosed clinically after complete evaluation, with biopsy mainly reserved for unusual, questionable, or oncologically suspicious cases.

 Need help with diagnostics?